OPINION

 Id. at 1189-1190.
 The Indiana Supreme Court concluded that the defendant "failed to carry his burden to show how [the plaintiff's] alleged failure to follow [her doctor's] recommendation that she seek physical therapy increased her harm, and if so, by any quantifiable amount or specific item."
 Id. at 1190.

+Q And a patient's delay in obtaining treatment during an acute phase of a whiplash-type injury could prolong the symptoms as compared to if they had gotten immediate treatment; correct?
 A Depends when her symptoms started.
 Sometimes after an injury like this, there's a weakness, there's an injury that doesn't get manifested for a week or two later.
-I mean, I've had auto accident cases where they've been injured and, you know, and they feel fine for a day or two or a week, and then all of a sudden they start having lots of symptoms.
+I mean, I've had auto accident cases where they've been injured and, you know, and they feel fine for a day or twо or a week, and then all of a sudden they start having lots of symptoms.

 Transcript at 252.
-Dr. Jones later stated: "Again, everybody is not cookbook, straightforward, the way you're [Tavoletti's counsel] presenting it.
+Dr. Jones later stated: "Again, everybody is not cookbook, straightforward, the way you're [Tavolet-tis counsel] presenting it.
 Some people it takes a period of time that it allows over weeks, months.
 It's not always an acute process where you suddenly see it."
 Id. at 255.
 Dr. Jones's cross examination testimony does not establish that Buhring should have received earlier treatment.
 Further, Tavoletti failed to demonstrate that Buhring's actions caused her to suffer a discrete, identifiable harm arising from her failure to receive earlier treatment, and not arising from Tavoletti's acts alone.

 B. Damages Instruction.

-Compensation is the stated goal of courts in awarding damages for legally recognized losses.
+Compеnsation is the stated goal of courts in awarding damages for legally recognized losses.
 The purpose of an award is to make the aggrieved party whole to the extent that it is possible to measure his or her injury in terms of money.

 Observation: Compensatory damages are intended to redress the concrete loss that the plaintiff has suffered by reason of the defendant's wrongful conduct.
-Compensatory damages, as opposed to criminal sanctions, are not a form of punishment.
+Compensatory damages, as opposed tо criminal sane-tions, are not a form of punishment.
+With torts, compensation most often

-With torts, compensation most often takes the form of putting the plaintiff in the same financial position he was in prior to the tort, or that he would have been in if the wrong had not been committed or the injury had not occurred.
+takes the form of putting the plaintiff in the same financial position he was in prior to the tort, or that he would have been in if the wrong had not been committed or the injury had not occurred.
 With contracts, compensation is most often stated in terms of placing the plaintiff in the same financial position in which he would have been had the promise not been broken.

 Observation: Such statements as these are overgeneralizations.
 They ignore nominal damages and cases in which exemplary damages are awarded.
-Also, they ignore restitutionary recovery, in which the goal of recovery *1068 is not compensating the plaintiff, but taking from the defendant the benefit he received.
+Also, they ignore restitutionary recovery, in which the goal of recovery is not compensating the plaintiff, but taking from the defendant the benefit he received.
 Such broad statements are also inaccurate in a more fundamental sense.
-When a court awards damages in a contract action measured by the value of gains prevented, it may or may not be placing the plaintiff in the same financial position in which he would have been had there been no breach.
+When a court awards damages in а contract action measured by the value of gains prevented, it may or may not be place-ing the plaintiff in the same financial position in which he would have been had there been no breach.
 Other events might have prevented the gains for which the plaintiff is suing.

 When a court awards damages for lost future income in a tort action, the same objection can be made; the plaintiff might have died or lost his job from other causes and never have received the income for which he is being compensated.
 The inaccuracy of the broad statements of the compensation goal is highlighted even more when damages are awarded for pain and suffering, since the dollars are not awarded as an equivalent of the pain and suffering.

-22 AM.JUR.2D, Damages § 27 (footnotes omitted) (emphasis added).
+22 Damages § 27 (footnotes omitted) (emphasis added).
 We agree with Buhring that the damages instruction given is, at best, misleading and, at worst, an incorrect statement of the law.

 C. Conclusion.

 As in Simmons, the matters discussed in the instructions at issue were emphasized to the jury, and the likelihood that the matters were discussed and impacted the jury's verdict is significant.
 See id. at 1073.
 Consequently, we conclude that the giving of the instructions at issue were not harmless error, and we must remand for a new trial on damages.
-See, e.g., id. (holding that the giving of the mitigation of damages instruction was erroneous and was not harmless error).
+See, eg., id. (holding that the giving of the mitigation of damages instruction was erroneous and was not harmless error).

 For the foregoing reasons, we reverse the judgment and remand for a new trial on damages.